khkhiu/khkhiu.github.io/_posts/2021-04-07-personal-excel-basics.md

 Printing an Excel spread sheet

 ***

+**Notice** From this point onwards, I will be using a spreadsheet provided by SP for MS4215 : Statistics and Analytics for Engineers
+{: .notice--warning}

 Header and footers can be inserted when an excel sheet needs to be printed.
 There are options to change to the 'Header and Footer' view from either the top menu bar or the bottom left.

 |![header and footer top](/assets/images/personal-excel-basics/header_footer_top.png)|